Air fryer deer jerky makes an awesome snack, it is low in fat, high in protein, and easily portable, perfect for hiking, packed lunches, or picnics.

-- 1 lb thinly sliced boneless venison roast
+- 1lb/ 450g boneless venison roast

-- ½ cup Worcestershire sauce
+- ¼ cup Worcestershire sauce

-- ½ cup soy sauce
+- ¼ cup soy sauce

-- 1 tbsp honey
+- 1 tablespoon honey

-- 1 tsp onion powder
+- 1 teaspoon garlic powder

-- Add the venison strips to the marinade, ensure that all surfaces of the meat are covered by the marinade.
+- Mix all the marinade ingredients together in a bowl.
+Add the venison strips to the marinade, ensuring that all surfaces of the meat are covered by the marinade.

-- When the jerky is ready, allow to cool completely and store in an air tight container.
+- When the jerky is ready, allow to cool completely and store in an air-tight container.